RobertoFigueroa/SIIM-Project/README.md

 The selected model to develop an "Analyzer & Covid-19 Predictor" was Yolov5x, instead of our other two models: CNN with CheXNet weights and Vanilla CNN.
 This is due the good metrics obtained after several trains.
 This app is under the `app` folder, made with Flask.

 1. When we were training Yolov5 model, it generated a **weights** file under /models/yolov5/runs/train/experimentXXXX folder.
 You need to check your best experiment based on its metrics.
+You can find our weights file [here](https://www.dropbox.com/s/zarnhll0ien3jk9/exp240-best.zip?dl=0)

 2. Copy the weights under `app` folder and update its references on Flask code.